VictoKu1/IndustrialControlSystemCyberAttackDetectingCourse/ReadME.md

 ## Docker usage instructions:

+The following docker requires a URL to the dataset that you want to check.
+For example, the dataset should be in the raw format of the attached dataset in the repository [Class/binaryAllNaturalPlusNormalVsAttacks/data1.csv](https://raw.githubusercontent.com/VictoKu1/IndustrialControlSystemCyberAttackDetectingCourse/master/Class/binaryAllNaturalPlusNormalVsAttacks/data1.csv), in this case the URL is: https://raw.githubusercontent.com/VictoKu1/IndustrialControlSystemCyberAttackDetectingCourse/master/Class/binaryAllNaturalPlusNormalVsAttacks/data1.csv

 1. Upgrade pip :
 ```
     pip install --upgrade pip
 ```

 2. Install requirements for the Jupyter notebook and the UI: